 Mr. Spann graduated Cum Laude from Benedict College, earning a Bachelor of Arts degree in Music.
 He then forged ahead and earned a Master of Science degree in Music Education from Tennessee State University.
 Currently, he is pursuing a Doctorate of Educational Leadership Degree, EdD at Trevecca Nazarene University.
 This distinction has set him apart from the drummers of the world to being established as an accomplished percussionist.
 His extensive genre skill has afforded him the opportunity to record music with The Jonathan Pierce Band, Chris Simmons Jazz Trio, Cat Parks and Kindred Souls, Curtis Fields, Blended 328, and Dr. Sean Daniels.
 He has performed throughout the United States and abroad in Central Asia, Russia, Zimbabwe, Africa, Brazil, the Middle East, and Mexico.

 In academia, Mr. Spann currently serves as a Teaching-Artist at The National Museum of African American Music, percussion/drum educator at Creative Soul Music Academy and Fork’s Drum Closet.
-He also serves as Adjunct Professor, Percussion, World Music, and Music Education at Fisk University; and formerly served as Adjunct Professor in Applied Percussion at Tennessee State University.
+He also served as Adjunct Professor, Percussion, World Music, and Music Education at Fisk University; and formerly served as Adjunct Professor in Applied Percussion at Tennessee State University.
 Within the music industry, Mr. Spann is the drummer for Sonja Hopkins, DSD Jazz Quartet, and various other artists.